 On the weekend of May 15-May 16, 2010, over 80 volunteers got together thanks to the collaboration of Bergen SWAN, United Water NJ, Pascack Sustainability Group, Rutgers Water Resources Program and Bergen County Parks Department to plant 60 new native trees and 75 native shrubs over a 10,000 square foot area at the main pond at the 79 acre Pascack Brook County Park.
 Native trees planted included Red Maple, Green Ash, River Birch and American Sycamore among others.

 A month and change after the planting NJURBANFOREST took a stroll at the park to see the fruits of the labor.
 The new trees look great!
 The new trees and shrubs act as a buffer to protect the water quality of the pond.
 The pond was created from an impoundment of a small tributary that leads to Pascack Brook one mile from where the brook enters the Oradell Reservoir.

 After admiring the new plantings, I took the trail leading into a forest located to the west of the main pond.

-Though you may not be able to recognize it due to the photo suffering from blurryitis, the visitor was a white tail deer.
+Though you may not be able to recognize it due to the photo suffering from blurryitis, the visitor was a White-Tailed Deer.
 He was a hungry guy.
 Bergen SWAN is currently planning a “Planting in the Park II”.
 This planting will focus on adding more wildflowers and grasses to the banks of the main pond.